apache/tvm-rfcs/rfcs/add_paddlepaddle_frontend.md

 - About 200 operators will be supported in this quarter, such as deformable_conv/multiclass_nms
 - Control flow operators will be supported in this year,  mainly about while_loop/if/
-- Quantized model will be supported in this year, include quantized mo`PaddleDetection`/`PaddleClas`/`PaddleSeg`
+- Quantized model will be supported in this year, include quantized model from `PaddleDetection`/`PaddleClas`/`PaddleSeg`